 - Moria newsgroup on Google Groups (rarely used).

 - rec.games.roguelike.moria FAQ (last updated 2010)

-- Archived UMoria source code history, and Windows ports of UMoria 5.6
+- Archived UMoria source code history, with Windows ports of UMoria 5.6.